wgromniak/mahout-extensions/README.md

 Currently there exist the following modes of computation:

 * For reducts-based framework: standalone (on a single computer), MapReduce, Spark
-* For trees-based framework: standalone, MapReduce
+* For trees-based framework: standalone, MapReduce, Spark

 References: